-- substantially all the risks and rewards of ownership have been transferred; or - the Bank has neither retained nor transferred substantially all the risks and rewards, but has not retained control.
+- substantially all the risks and rewards of ownership have been transferred; or - the Bank has neither retained nor transferred substantially all the risks and rewards of ownership, but has not retained control of the assets.

-On derecognition of a financial asset, the difference between the carrying amount and the sum of consideration received (including any new asset obtained less any new liability assumed) and any cumulative gain or loss that had been recognised in equity is recognised in the profit or loss.
+On derecognition of a financial asset, the difference between the carrying amount and the sum of consideration received (including any new asset obtained less any new liability assumed) and any cumulative gain or loss that had been recognised in equity is recognised in profit or loss.

-Financial liabilities are derecognised when the Bank's contractual obligations are discharged, cancelled, or expired.
+Financial liabilities are derecognised when the Bank's contractual obligations are discharged, cancelled, or expire.